 Science Prerequisite Courses at UNE Online – An Overview

 The Science Prerequisites for the Health Professions (SPHP) at UNE Online are a suite of a-la-carte courses offered 100% online.

 Our science prerequisites offer a convenient way for students to take the courses they need to fulfill their goals.
 Many of our students are working toward acceptance into a graduate program in the health sciences or a program that encompasses these sciences.

 Complete course offerings and contact information can be found on our website.

 Can you talk a bit about the SPHP courses at UNE Online?

-The SPHP courses at the University of New England are non-matriculated, so students don’t have to apply.
+Students can enroll in our SPHP courses as non-matriculated students and do not have to apply to the University of New England.
 Students simply register and begin the course as early as the next start date.